phishy/magicmeal/README.md

-# 🍽️ MagicMeal - A Better MyFitnessPal Alternative
+# 🍽️ MagicMeal - A Self-Hosted Alternative

 A modern, AI-powered food tracking app built with React Native and Expo.
 Track your meals effortlessly with barcode scanning and AI photo recognition.